BirdeeHub/nixCats-nvim/README.md

 ## Attention:
 > You cannot launch nixCats with the nvim command.
 You may, however, launch it with anything else you would like to choose.

-> This is a side effect of being able to install multiple simultaneous versions of the same version of nvim to the same user's PATH, something nix normally does not allow.
+> This is a side effect of being able to install multiple simultaneous versions of the same version of nvim to the same user's PATH via a module, something that would normally cause a collision error.

 ## Introduction